Criminal exploitation and Modern Slavery

 - You haven't seen the person who lives there recently or, when you have, they have been anxious or distracted.

-Modern day slavery and human trafficking are crimes in which people are exploited for other people’s personal gain.
+Modern day slavery and human trafficking (MSHT) are crimes in which people are exploited for other people’s personal gain.

 Modern slavery is a term used in the UK and elsewhere to describe forms of exploitation occurring in the present day, as opposed to historical forms of slavery.
 In the UK, human trafficking is considered a form of modern slavery.